 England guided the Murray State women’s cross country program to second place at the Ohio Valley Conference Championships in 2008 and 2009 — the program’s highest finish in nearly two decades.
 England’s distance runners helped Murray State to third-place showings at both the indoor and outdoor conference track and field championships in 2009.

 In 2009, England coached the OVC Athlete of the Year for both indoor and outdoor track in Katelyn Jones (indoor) and Taylor Crawford (outdoor).
-Crawford was additionally honored as the top female athlete at the indoor and outdoor championship meets, and both runners qualified for the 2009 NCAA regionals.
+Crawford was additionally honored as the top female athlete at the indoor and outdoor championship meets, and both runners qualified for the 2009 NCAA regional.
 Jones was previously named OVC Freshman of the Year for indoor track in 2008.

-While competing for the Buckeyes, England was a two-time NCAA All-American in 1997 in the indoor 5,000 and outdoor 10,000 meters and earned multiple All-Big Ten accolades.
+While competing for the Buckeyes, England was a two-time All-American in 1997 in the indoor 5,000 and outdoor 10,000 meters and earned multiple All-Big Ten accolades.

 He earned his bachelor’s degree in physical education from Ohio State in 1997 and completed a master’s in geography at Murray State in 2009.

 After college, England ran professionally and trained full-time for the Olympic Trials.
 As a professional runner, he was nationally ranked and competed in distances from the mile to the marathon in elite races all across the United States and around the world.
 In 2006, he won a USA Track & Field (USATF) national title.

 He has earned USATF Level II and Level I coaching certifications.

 England served three years on active duty in the U.S. Army.
 During his military service, he competed on the Army World Class Athletic Program cross country and track and field teams and was a member of the Army World Class Athlete Program (WCAP), representing the U.S. Armed Forces in competitions around the world.